NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

        --intrinsics-to-float other_intrinsics --robust-threshold 10  \
        --initial-transform pc_align/run-transform.txt

-Here it is suggested to use a match file with dense interest points.
+Here it is suggested to use a match file with dense interest points (:numref:`dense_ip`).
 The initial transform is the transform written by ``pc_align`` applied to the reference terrain and the DEM obtained with the camera models ``for_small_rpc.tsai`` and ``aft_small_rpc.tsai`` (with the reference terrain being the first of the two clouds passed to the alignment program).
 The unaligned disparity in the disparity list should be from the stereo run with these initial guess camera models (hence stereo should be used with the ``--unalign-disparity`` option).
 It is suggested that the optical center and focal lengths of the two cameras be kept fixed, as RPC distortion should be able model any changes in those quantities as well.

 One can also experiment with the option ``--heights-from-dem`` instead of ``--reference-terrain``.
 The former seems to be able to handle better